 “Only when I’m gentle with myself can I actually really let go and do the work.”

-Can we work from a position of shame?
+Can we produce our best work from a position of shame?

 Yet, society seems to associate gentleness and ease with not making enough effort.
 While striving and working ourselves like dogs, never satisfied with our efforts, is the “respectable” way.